chan099/gds/README.md

 * Ensure nginx is running with service resource in service recipe
 * Add test_nginx.sh script to test Nginx is running on localhost:80
 * Add a provision block to the Vagrantfile to run test_nginx.sh
+* Add conf recipe which uses a template resource to manage nginx.conf, set to restart nginx when the file is changed
+ * Nginx will not restart if this file is not changed, preserving idempotency

 ## Sudo
 * Create dir structure for sudo cookbook (./cookbooks/sudo/{recipes,files/default,templates/default)